Troubleshooting¶

 - Wrong URL — Client mode uses

 http://alternator.local.
-AP mode useshttp://192.168.4.1.
-Use HTTP, not HTTPS. - mDNS not resolving — some networks block mDNS.
-Try the IP directly: in client mode, find the IP from your router's connected-devices list.
+The regulator's own hotspot useshttp://192.168.4.1.
+Use HTTP, not HTTPS. - mDNS not resolving — some networks block mDNS, and it is unreliable over a phone hotspot.
+Find the IP directly: from your router's connected-devices list, or your phone's hotspot Connected Devices list, then browse to

 - Capacitor app — see JavaScript Logic → Reconnect Logic.